-- 2.3 Our analysis is supported by the following information and data: - Claims data tables as at month ends from 30 September 2014 to 31 March 2020. - Additional claims data table as at 30 April 2020.
-This was required to assess any material movements in individual claims. - Average pupil numbers taken from a DfE study on schools, pupils and their characteristics dated January 2017. - > Indicative estimates of future academy and local authority school numbers. - > RPA membership data. - 2.4 We have not verified the accuracy of the data independently.
-We have compared the academy projections and RPA membership data to that previously received for consistency and reasonableness. - 2.5 Please see Appendix A for more detail on the data provided.
+- 2.3 Our analysis is supported by the following information and data: - >Claims data tables as at month ends from 30 September 2014 to 31 March 2021. - >Additional claims data table as at 30 April 2021.
+This was required to assess any material movements in individual claims. - >Average pupil numbers taken from a DfE study on academy schools, pupils and their characteristics dated January 2017. - >Indicative estimates of future academy and local authority school numbers. - >RPA membership data. - >Edubase data as at April 2021. - 2.4 We have not verified the accuracy of the data independently.
+We have compared the academy projections and RPA membership data to that previously received for consistency and reasonableness. - 2.5 Please see 0for more detail on the data provided.